Live Radio Now browser hijacker removal instructions

 Change your default search engine:

-To change your default search engine in Google Chrome: Click the Chrome menu icon (at the top right corner of Google Chrome), select "Settings", in the "Search engine" section, click "Manage search engines...", in the opened list look for "hxxp://search.hliveradionow.com" and "hxxp://hidemysearches.com, when located click the three vertical dots near this URL and select "Remove from list".
+To change your default search engine in Google Chrome: Click the Chrome menu icon (at the top right corner of Google Chrome), select "Settings", in the "Search engine" section, click "Manage search engines...", in the opened list, look for "hxxp://search.hliveradionow.com" and "hxxp://hidemysearches.com", and when located, click the three vertical dots near this URL and select "Remove from list".